AdrianStrugala/SolTechnology.Core/README.md

 My intention was to read the code in following way:
 <p>
 <i>
 The Synchronize Player Matches command is given.
 To synchronize the matches I need to get at first the external Id for a player.
 Having this, I am sharing it using the operation context.
 As the next step, I need to synchronize the player itself.
 Then, I am determining the matches to sync.
-For each of the chosen matches, I am running the sync.
+For each of the chosen matches, I am running the sync process.
 At the end, I am sending a notification, that the Player Matches are synchronized.
 </i>
 </p>